JoeIMIsu/codingpedia.github.io/_posts/2018-07-02-the-case-for-publish-subscribe.md

 tags: [architecture, design-patterns, cloud]
 ---

-If you are developing a core platform in an enterprise you might experience the following pains, when core elements need to synchronized with consuming clients of the platform.
+So you are developing a core platform for your enterprise.
+Your platform becomes successful, you have more clients consuming your services.
+Some (most) will need some core data synchronized in their systems.
+You might start experiencing the following pains

 ## Pains